TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_icssg_tcpserver.md

     \endcode
     "192.168.1.10" should be replaced with IP of EVM.

 3. Start TCP client using 'ncat' cmds as shown below.
-Below steps have been tried with a Linux Ubuntu 18.04 host PC running bash shell
+Below steps have been tried with a Linux Ubuntu 18.04 host PC running a bash shell

    Install 'ncat' if not installed by doing below
     \code